 - Click a layer's timeline to set the start or end time of the map to the start or end time of the layer.

 Use the Time Display section to specify how much data to display as time passes.
 This includes setting a time interval, which is the duration after which the map will be refreshed to display the data valid at that time.
 In addition to the time interval, you must specify whether to display cumulative data or only data in the current time interval.
+You must also specify whether you want to start the time animation at the beginning of the time span or at the time position last saved with the map.

 - Enter a numeric value for the time interval.